-The Fund entered 2018 with 18 active projects focused on efforts to prevent biological pollution, restore natural flow regimes, stimulate market forces to adopt best practices and promising technology solutions, and provide leadership for ecosystem restoration in the Great Lakes Basin.
-These projects represented an investment by the Fund of \$13 million.

-Throughout the year, work was completed on four of these projects.
+The Fund entered 2019 with 20 active projects focused on efforts to prevent biological pollution, restore natural flow regimes, stimulate market forces to adopt best practices and promising technology solutions, and provide leadership for ecosystem restoration in the Great Lakes Basin.
+These projects represented an investment by the Fund of \$16 million.
+Over the course of the year, work was completed on three of these projects.
 These projects are identified in Appendix 2.
 All projects generated new and useful tools that will ultimately improve the health of the Great Lakes ecosystem.
 Each project provided a unique and positive mission-related return on the Fund's investment.